python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/050_gqrx_FM_Receive.md

   - Again you may have to adjust the 🖥️ computer audio settings and/or the audio gain slider in gqrx for optimal sound quality.
   - Also remember antenna placement is very important.
   - Other than the RF gain, feel free to play around with the settings.
 You can always reset to default configuration with the `$ gqrx -r` terminal command.
+- **Optional**
+  - You can increase the decimation in the Configure I/O devices window to get better view of the tuned frequency.
+Ask for a demonstration if this is unclear.

 ⚠️ **Remember to respect your fellow classmates (audio level).
 They may be trying to work as well.**

 ### ℹ️ Some useful resources for gqrx and HackRF One: